 Castello Diego, Corso Fabio, Crestani Michele, Ferro Michele, Micheletti Gianluca, Piccino Nicola, Sacquegna Maurizio, Scalici Gianmarco, Signorini Piermatteo, Simeoni Marco, Stevani Gianmarco, Tosetto Alessandro, Turazza Nicola, and Verzin Simone

 The recording resulted in four possible mic positions, the default mid mic sounds excellent most of the time.
-To get the sound you want you to have access to spot, close, mid and far mic positions that you can blend mutually.
+To get the sound you want you to have access to spot, close, middle and far mic positions that you can blend mutually.
 To be able to select the played mic position also helps you to create realistically sounding choirs and efficiently process it in third party reverb plugins.

 With the included reverb you can embed the sound in different locations or use an external plugin for further placement.
 Dominus and Rinascimento are sampled in the same hall at Crema, in the elegant Sala Giardino.

-Dominus features a unique engine which automagically works as it should.
+Dominus features a different engine which automagically works as it should.
 By using the Word Editor and the build in Legato engine, you can intuitively and reasonably fast play the words and phrases you need for your composition.
 All supported by the advanced scripting which offers you extra versatility in phrasing and building words.

 FluffyAudio’s approach with Dominus to add a high level of realism through the words and phrases created in the Word Editor.
 When you switch between defined words in the Word Editor and come back to the first played phrases, you can use a different section of the choir to sing along with the already singing part.
-The result is a realistic sounding choir.
-With the incorporated polyphonic legato this choir offers realistic sounding legato transitions on each vowel for the included male and female singer.
+The result is a realistic-sounding choir.
+With the incorporated polyphonic legato this choir offers graphic sounding legato transitions on each vowel for the included male and female singer.

 Dominus way to make a legato transition while a sustained Vowel is by releasing a voice and press any other voice right away.
-The old voice will then lead to the new one.
+The old view will then lead to the new one.
 Overall this a flexible and accessible approach to play legato.
-You can play as slower or faster tempos. a more gradual tempo will always sound more natural than faster ones due to the implementation of the engine and recorded samples available.
-You can achieve transcendent results clearly and quickly as Hagai Davidoff shows.
+You can play as slower or faster tempos.
+A more gradual tempo will always sound more natural than faster ones due to the implementation of the engine and recorded samples available.
+You can achieve excellent results clearly and quickly as Hagai Davidoff shows.
 Hagai plays Dominus with the help of a Breath Controller in concert with percussion and an Organ.

 User interface & Usability